 - Dedicate 30 to 60 minutes before going to bed to unwind.

-- Stop working or checking emails.
+- Stop working or checking emails at least an hour before bed.

 - Turn the lights down, and do something relaxing.
 For example: read a book, write, draw, do yoga, meditate, talk or play with family, friends or pets.

 - Avoid using screens before bed.
-Turn off the TV, mobile phone, tablet or computer at least 30 minutes before going to bed.
+Turn off the TV, mobile phone, tablet, or computer at least 30 minutes before going to bed.

 - If you can’t put your phone or tablet aside, use a blue light filter.